About South Africa

-Accommodation is provided in either thatched hunting or tented camps, both of which have all the facilities to ensure your comfort and safety.
+Accommodation is provided in either thatched on-suite rondavels or on-suite tented camps, both of which have all the facilities to ensure your comfort and safety.
 Four-wheel drive vehicles, open fire cookouts, laundry facilities, well-trained camp staff and good food are all part of our everyday services.

 All your trophies are field prepared (salted and dried) and are included in your trophy fee.
 The raw trophy skins and skulls will be delivered to your choice of taxidermist or shipping agent to be shipped to the address of your choice.
 Please note that after delivery to the taxidermist, dipping, shipping, packaging, export documentation, as well as any other charges are the client’s responsibility.
 The dipping and shipping agent or Taxidermist handles export documentation.
 Because of veterinary restrictions no raw trophy may be exported without being dried and treated.
 The client will obtain Cites permits, where required, before leaving his country of origin.